gromprops/Helldivers-2-StratagemBall/README.md

 ####  Enabling Standalone Mode

 1. Turn on the Stratagem Ball.
-2. Press and **hold the top button** until the lights **flash yellow**.
+2. Press and **hold the top button** until the lights momentarily **flash yellow**.

 ####  Using Standalone Mode

 -   Press the **top button** to cycle through different Stratagem color effects:
 	-   First, a “priming” light with the Ball closed
 	-   Then, the Ball opens and glows brightly
 -   After going through all effects, one more press resets the Ball to standby.

+## **Troubleshooting**

+-   **Ball won’t pair?**
+    Try turning the power off and on, then restart the pairing steps.
+-   **Lights not working?**
+    Make sure the Ball is charged and the green light is on.
+-   **Button unresponsive?**
+    Ensure you’re in the correct mode (Paired or Standalone).
+Reset the Ball if needed.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTYxNDM4MDddfQ==
+eyJoaXN0b3J5IjpbLTEzODc4ODgzNV19
 -->